hartfordfive/Logger/README.md

 ## TODO / Future Features:

 - Implement SSL feature for both logging and stats reporting
-- Implement reporting of realtime data to Graphite
+- Enable dumping data to Graphite
+- Enable dumping data to ElasticSearch
 - Cleanup the code by sperating utility functions and structs into their own seperate modules
 - Complete stats section (CPU usage, current RPS, uptime, connections handled, etc)
 - Test modificaitons to specific sysctl kernel values to verify any potential improvments in performance